staravia/mania-guesser/readme.md

 # What is this?
-Mania Guesser is a bot where users encounter random osu!mania maps that they may be familiar with.
+Mania Guesser is a game bot where players encounter random bg images of osu!mania maps.
 The player earns points by guessing a song's name correctly (similar to pokecord bot)
 # Commands
 ## General Commands
 - `m!help`: displays a list of commands and troubleshooting for this bot.